Snowmobiling Fact book: Effects of Snowmobiling on...

 The study found that a threat of climate warming has not resulted in any detectable population level effects to the wolverine, and the Forest Service’s evaluation found that the effects are not imminent.
 As a result the agency’s limited resources will be devoted to work on listing determinations for species at risk – not the wolverine.
 The service will proceed with proposing other species for protection prior to addressing the wolverine.
 Any further activity on the wolverine will be subject to public review and comment through the rulemaking process.

 The record snowfalls that occurred in the western mountain regions of the United States in 2010-2011 will lessen the impact of any environmental change on habitat for the wolverine or other species.

-The Organic Act Dual Mandate The National Park Service is subject to a dual mandate in managing the National Parks.
+The Organic Act Duel Mandate: The NPS is subject to a duel mandate in managing the National Parks.
 The Park Service is required to conserve resources AND provide for visitor use and enjoyment.
-The Organic Act, passed in 1916, imposes this dual mandate and confers on the Park Service the duty and discretion to balance the dual Mandate.
-Because the Organic Act does not address how to achieve this balance of conservation and visitor use, the Act grants broad deference to the Park Service to strike the balance.
-This discretion is further expanded by the fact that the Organic Act does not place one of these mandates as above or more important than the other.
+The Organic Act, passed in 1916, imposes this duel mandate and discretion to balance the duel mandate.
+Because the Organic Act does not address how to achieve this balance of conservation and visitor use, the Act grants a broad deference to the Park Service to strike the balance.
+This discretion is further expanded by the fact that the Organic Act does not place one of these mandates as above, or more important than the other.
 Therefore, the Organic Act does not make the conservation mandate more important than all other considerations and the Court’s conclusion that it does is in error.

 The thesis concluded by Hardy helped the Park Service acknowledge that “Literature does NOT contain evidence that over snow motorized use adversely affects Ungulate populations in the National Parks.”